Persuasion (2007 film): Plot

-Anne joins her father and sister in Bath, where they have been receiving the attentions of William Elliot, a distant cousin who is the heir presumptive to Sir Walter's estate and baronetcy.
-He is apparently wealthy and very gracious to the Elliots, and Anne finds herself the subject of his interest, but detects a false note in his manner.
+Anne joins her father and sister in Bath, where they have been receiving the attentions of William Elliot, a cousin who is the heir presumptive to Sir Walter's estate and baronetcy.
+He is wealthy and gracious to the Elliots.
+Anne finds herself the subject of his interest, but detects a false note in his manner.

 While Louisa recovers, Wentworth realises his feelings towards Anne are unchanged, but Harville informs him that an attachment is assumed between Wentworth and Louisa.
-Dismayed, Wentworth takes Harville's advice to leave, and visits his brother.
+Dismayed, Wentworth takes Harville's advice to leave and visits his brother in Shropshire.
 Returning a few weeks later, he learns that Louisa and Benwick are engaged.
-Delighted at this turn of events, Wentworth goes to Bath under the pretext of visiting his sister.
+Delighted at this, Wentworth goes to Bath under the pretext of visiting his sister.

-There, Wentworth learns that William has been courting Anne.
-Having heard rumours of William's proposal, Admiral Croft sends Wentworth to notify Anne that if she and William wish to reside at Kellynch Hall after their wedding, he would be willing to cancel his lease.
+Wentworth learns that William Elliot has been courting Anne.
+Having heard rumours of William's proposal, Admiral Croft sends Wentworth to tell Anne that if she and William wish to reside at Kellynch after their wedding, he would be willing to cancel his lease.
 To Wentworth's surprise, Anne tells him the admiral is mistaken, as she has not consented to marry William.
-They are interrupted by the arrival of Lady Russell and, in the commotion of additional visitors, are unable to speak privately.
+They are interrupted by the arrival of Lady Russell and are unable to speak privately.
 Wentworth slips away and subsequently writes a note for Anne, confessing his long-held love and his desire to marry her.

 Anne excuses herself from the visitors and runs after Wentworth, but cannot find him.
 She encounters her good friend Mrs. Smith, who informs her that William has been deceitful.
-He covets the baronetcy and, once married to Anne, planned to establish Mrs. Clay as his mistress.
-This would avert Mrs. Clay's potential marriage to Sir Walter and the possible birth of a male heir, which could have prevented William from inheriting the title.
-Anne then continues her search for Wentworth and comes across Harville, who gives her Wentworth's note to read.
+He covets the baronetcy and had secretly planned to install Mrs. Clay as his mistress once his marriage to Anne was consummated, thus preventing Mrs. Clay from accepting Sir Walter's marriage proposal and the possible birth of a son who would have ruined his claim to the estate.
+Anne continues her search for Wentworth and meets Harville, who gives her Wentworth's note.

-Running along the Royal Crescent, Anne finally finds Wentworth, and accepts his proposal.
-Wentworth asks if she is sure.
-Anne replies that she has never been more determined in her life, and kisses him.
+Anne finally finds Wentworth and accepts his proposal.
+Wentworth asks if she is sure she is willing to marry him.
+Anne replies that she has never been more determined in her life and kisses him.